 There’s a thin line between distortion and overdrive when it comes to how they sound.
 Simply put, a distortion pedal will dish out lots of dirt while an overdrive delivers a low-gain crunch.
 Much like their distortion brethren, the amount of overdrive pedals out there will blow your mind.
 However, there are some renowned models that have led the way for years, even decades.

-Ibanez’s range of notorious green Tube Screamer pedals are always worth a shout, renowned for providing focused mid-range tones.
+Ibanez’s range of vibrant green Tube Screamer pedals are always worth a shout, renowned for providing focused mid-range tones.
 The BOSS BD-2 Blues Driver is also highly-regarded, offering a smooth and creamy overdrive.
 However, if you’re looking for something more affordable, Tone City and Mooer make mini overdrive pedals that are great value-for-money.

 When it comes to describing how a wah pedal sounds, its name is the biggest hint.
 Accenting your guitar tone in the way that we pronounce an ‘a’ vowel, a wah pedal’s vocal-like quality makes it one of the most expressive effects around.